<?xml version="1.0" encoding="utf-8" ?>

 - Defining Microservices protection

-- Final Lab Project (Option 2) – Managing Traffic with Layer 7 Local Traffic Policies</outline_plain><duration unit="d" days="4">4 days</duration><pricelist><price country="NL" currency="EUR">3800.00</price><price country="BE" currency="EUR">3800.00</price><price country="IT" currency="EUR">3800.00</price><price country="GB" currency="GBP">3280.00</price><price country="FR" currency="EUR">3800.00</price><price country="DE" currency="USD">5280.00</price><price country="CH" currency="USD">5280.00</price><price country="AT" currency="USD">5280.00</price></pricelist><miles/></course>
+Chapter 20: Final Projects</outline_plain><duration unit="d" days="4">4 days</duration><pricelist><price country="NL" currency="EUR">3800.00</price><price country="BE" currency="EUR">3800.00</price><price country="IT" currency="EUR">3800.00</price><price country="GB" currency="GBP">3280.00</price><price country="FR" currency="EUR">3800.00</price><price country="CH" currency="USD">5280.00</price><price country="AT" currency="USD">5280.00</price><price country="DE" currency="EUR">3800.00</price></pricelist><miles/></course>